radkum/IDA_ShowCallStack/README.md

 -add at the beginning of main function this line:

 ```
-  //script is binded to "c".
+  //script is binded to "z" key.
 Change your shortcut if you want
-  AddHotkey("c", "showCallStack");
+  AddHotkey("z", "showCallStack");
 ```